abdolence/firestore-rs/README.md

 ## How this library is tested

-There are integration tests in tests directory that runs for every commit against the real Firestore instance allocated for testing purposes.
+There are integration tests in the tests directory that runs for every commit against the real Firestore instance allocated for testing purposes.
 Be aware not to introduce huge document reads/updates and collection isolation from other tests.